 The start of the climbs will be clearly marked and a Smuggler will dish out contraband gold beer tokens at the top.
 Stash them deep in your jersey and keep them safe – you’ve earnt that beer!

-Just to spice things up a little more there are two Strava sections on route.
-These are the climb out of Brayford called Beara Hill and The Porlock Toll climb.
+Just to spice things up a little more there are two Strava sections on the route.
+These are the climb out of Brayford called Beara Hill (all routes) & The Porlock Toll climb (80-mile route).

 The start & finish of these Strava sections will be clearly marked.
 You must be already signed up to Strava and have your chosen device activated.

 The guys will do their very best to repair your bike on the spot and get you back on the road.
-Some big repairs may be tricky and obviously will have to charge if any major parts are needed.
+Some big repairs may be tricky and obviously, we will have to charge if any parts are needed.

-All the feed stations will be stocked with spare inner tubes to buy and a track pump.
-If you’re without a tube, pick one up just in case.
+All the feed stations will be stocked with spare inner tubes to buy, as well as a track pump.

 There will also be a mechanic on hand at RIDE HQ.

-On your joyous and triumphant return to HQ as you pass under the finish gantry you will receive your FREE DRINK token.
-There will be bike racking available so hang up the pedals and to head straight to the bar!
+On your joyous and triumphant return to HQ, there will be bike racking available so hang up the pedals and to head straight to the bar!

-Simon Lacey from Country Life Brewery has brewed up our very own ‘Smugglers Ale’ – Bike Shed hopes you hang around and sink a few ales with us and enjoy your food.
-You’ll have earned it!
+Simon Lacey from Country Life Brewery has brewed up our very own ‘Smugglers Ale’.
+We hope you hang around and sink a few ales with us.
+You will have earnt it!

-Tom the event caterer will be serving up some fantastic food options to satisfy the deepest of hunger and refuel the body.
+Our event catering will be serving up some fantastic food options to satisfy the deepest of hunger and refuel the body.

-THANKS AGAIN FROM THE BIKE SHED TEAM FOR ENTERING AND TAKING ON ‘THE SMUGGLER’.
-WE HOPE YOU HAVE A GREAT DAY.
+THANKS AGAIN FROM THE BIKE SHED TEAM FOR ENTERING AND TAKING ON ‘THE SMUGGLER.’

 Bike Shed and The Smuggler Team.